WojciechMatuszewski/programming-notes/aws-stuff.md

 * when a **consumer reads a message from a queue**, that message will be **_invisible_ for other workers up to X seconds**.
 This is so called **visibility timeout**.
 If you **process the message and do not delete it** that message **will be _visible_ again for processing**.
 This is how **retry mechanism** is implemented.

+* you can **change visibility timeout PER ITEM BASIS**.
+This might come in handy when you know some messages can take longer than usuall.
+This is **usually done by tagging such message using some kind of JSON header**.

 - **by default** your **standard queue** **DOES NOT PRESERVE THE ORDER**.
 You can also **have duplicates (sometimes)**.

 - can have **resource policies**